Governance Structure and Operations

 7. If the Board of Directors must resolve a correction to financial statements after they are announced due to a material accounting error or fraud, the Compensation Committee shall consider corrections to performance-based bonuses and limit payment or request return of the bonuses when necessary (so-called “claw back clause”).

-8. The company reviews levels, composition, and other elements of compensation in a timely and proper manner in accordance with changes in the management environment.
+8. The Company reviews levels, composition, and other elements of compensation in a timely and proper manner in accordance with changes in the management environment.

 Compensation System Diagram